disciplined-coder/melanaoma-detection/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
-A stable model has been built by implementing Augmentation, Batch Normalization, Dropout and Regularization techniques which can predict Melanoma early

 ## Technologies Used
 - Python - version 3.8.10
 - Pandas - version 2.2.2